-Wildlife Care in Port Elizabeth
+Wildlife Care near Port Elizabeth

 You'll assist in hand-rearing, feeding and generally looking after many different animal species, including over 250 different species of birds, most of which you will never have seen before.

 The sanctuary receives many abandoned, abused, injured or orphaned animals that all need love and attention to help prepare them for life back in the wild if possible, or at least a safe life in the sanctuary.
 Many animals breed there, so there are often young animals to care for that need regular feeding and attention.
 It is a very hands-on experience and one that leaves you with an unbelievable feeling of satisfaction.
 This placement can be a life changing experience!